 Arbitration

 The main objective of arbitration in construction disputes is to resolve problems fairly by appointing a neutral third party agreed upon by the parties – an arbitrator – to oversee the process and make an award (decision).
-The parties must opt in to take part in arbitration and a written clause to this effect is required in the contract, with the agreement setting out the procedure that’s to be adhered to.
+The parties must opt in to take part in arbitration and a written clause to this effect is required in the contract, with the agreement setting out the procedure that’s to be followed.

 Mediation